coduori/dmvic/README.md

 authenticateDMVICRequests();
 ```

-All requests to DMVIC will require you to pass the token along when making a request.
+All subsequent requests to DMVIC will require you to pass the token along when making a request.

 ## License